 SUR is small.
 As in tinier than James.
 It’s the size of what I wish my waist measured.
 When the venue is featured on Bravo’s hit TV show, Vanderpump Rules and even based on the photos on the official website, it looks much more fluid and open spaced than it really is.
 Which really shouldn’t be an issue, but the tables are positioned very close together, and like Kristen’s relationships, not one of them seemed to be sturdy or stable.
 Every single one around us was wobbly and this became a bit annoying because each party had to have their servers crawl underneath to fix the rocking while bumping (insert your favorite Jax Taylor pun here) into someone else’s seat due to the close proximity.

-Then there was the tunes.
-Let’s keep this between you and I shall we?
+Then there were the tunes.
+Let’s keep this between you and I, shall we?
 I really hope the grooves filling the dining room air are not on the upcoming Pump CD that James keeps touting (remember his pout on the reunion because Andy Cohen didn’t mention it?)
 The vibe was really choppy.
-One minute you felt like you were back at Buddah Bar which which was cool and matched flow of the decor, but before you knew it, the next song dropped, I found myself thinking, “Is this an EDM version of Ethel Merman?”
+One minute you felt like you were back at Buddah Bar which was cool and matched the flow of the decor, but before you knew it, the next song dropped, I found myself thinking, “Is this an EDM version of Ethel Merman?”
 But, hey, there is a bright side, if they are the same tracks, LVP can recycle all the unsold discs to fix the shoddy table issues mentioned above instead of using matchbooks.

 And the food.
 Let’s just say, you can tell by my Instagram how the food was.
-For someone who can’t wait to share real time behind-the-scenes escapades there is not one single photo of the evening.
+For someone who can’t wait to share real-time behind-the-scenes escapades, there is not one single photo of the evening.
 Which to me is heartbreaking.
-I was so excited to write about the restaurant here, and on CBS Los Angeles and Huffington Post.
-Not to mention blast photos like a hardcore Bravo groupie all over Facebook, Twitter and IG, but it’s really too dark for any good photos and it was lacking presentation as well.
+I was so excited to write about the restaurant here and on CBS Los Angeles and Huffington Post.
+Not to mention blast photos like a hardcore Bravo groupie all over Facebook, Twitter, and IG, but it’s really too dark for any good photos and it was lacking presentation as well.

 Sadly, someone better tell Stassi (whom I just heard from Wendy of Long Story Short has a killer podcast,) her favorite Fried Goat Cheese Balls were more like rock hard fried goat balls minus the cheese.
 Nothing we ordered even wow’d me in the presentation department.
 Friends, I couldn’t even smoke & mirror this meal with fancy filters.
 Le sigh.